Shchastia: War in Donbas

 On 5 August 2014, a monument of Vladimir Lenin was removed from the city of Shchastia.

-To facilitate the governance of Luhansk Oblast during the War in Donbas, the Verkhovna Rada on 7 October 2014 made some changes in the administrative divisions, so that the localities in the government-controlled areas were grouped into districts.
+To facilitate the governance of Luhansk Oblast during the war in Donbas, the Verkhovna Rada on 7 October 2014 made some changes in the administrative divisions so that the localities in the government-controlled areas were grouped into districts.
 In particular, Shchastia was transferred from Luhansk Municipality to Novoaidar Raion.

-On 9 February 2016 112 Ukraine reported that part of the settlement was under control of Ukrainian forces.
+In July 2020, as part of the reform of administrative divisions in Ukraine, Novoaidar Raion was absorbed into the newly created Shchastia Raion.
+Shchastia was made the administrative center of the new raion, although Novoaidar served as the de facto administrative center because it was located farther from the line of contact in the Donbas War.
+By 2022, the town's population had halved to 7,000 in comparison to pre-war numbers.

+Full-scale Russian invasion of Ukraine

+In the days before the invasion, the town was shelled and fired upon by Russian-backed forces more than 900 times with incoming munitions from tanks, artillery, mortars, rocket-propelled grenades, and small arms.
+The strikes mostly targeted Ukrainian military installations on the outskirts of Shchastia and the Luhansk Power Plant, damaging buildings, water and electrical lines.

-On February 24, 2022, the first day of the 2022 Russian invasion of Ukraine, Shchastia came under attack by Russian forces and was quickly occupied.
+On 24 February 2022, the first day of the 2022 Russian invasion of Ukraine, Shchastia came under attack by Russian forces and was quickly occupied.
 On the second day of the war, the governor Serhiy Haidai said that 80% of the town has been destroyed in the invasion.
 According to locals 90% of all houses were destroyed by shelling.

 Demographics

+Ethnic groups as of the 2001 Ukrainian census:

 Native language as of the Ukrainian Census of 2001: